 MA in Diversity, Equity, Inclusion, and Justice Leadership

 To be an effective leader in anti-racist and anti-bias efforts, you must understand the complex sociological, economic, and historical contexts that have led to bias, discrimination, and marginalization.
-Our Diversity, Equity, Inclusion, and Justice Leadership (DEIJ-L) master's program is a residential program that is designed to give the foundation and tools for this work.
+Our Diversity, Equity, Inclusion, and Justice Leadership (DEIJ-L) master's program is designed to give the foundation and tools for this work.

 Upon completion of the DEIJ-L master's program, you will be prepared to implement changes to enhance diversity, inclusion, and equity, design and evaluate programs to enact change, and lead organizations through sustainable transformation.

-In this program, you will develop a deep understanding of foundational and scholarly theories (e.g., critical race theory) while you acquire the practical tools (e.g., program evaluation) to implement institutional changes.
+You will develop a deep understanding of foundational and scholarly theories (e.g., critical race theory) while you acquire the practical tools (e.g., program evaluation) to implement institutional changes.

 • Conveniently located just a few miles from downtown Boston, our Medford/Somerville campus is easily accessible via public transportation and is also parking friendly